Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Abstract

 \section{Abstract}

-The KAGRA cryogenic gravitational-wave observatory has begun joint observation with the worldwide gravitational waves detector network.
-Precise calibration of the detector response is essential for the parameter estimation of gravitational wave sources.
-The photon calibrator is a crucial calibration tool used in Laser Interferometer Gravitational-wave Observatory(LIGO), Virgo, and KAGRA, and we used this calibrator in joint observation 3 on 2020 April with GEO600 in Germany.
-KAGRA improved the system for joint observation 3 with three unique points: high laser power, power stabilization system, and remote beam position control.
-KAGRA employs the 20~W laser and divides it into two beams injected on the mirror surface.
-By using a high-power laser, we can calibrate the response at the kHz region.
-To control the power of each laser independently, we also installed an optical follower servo for each beam power stabilization.
-By controlling the optical path of the photon calibrater beam positions with pico-motors, we were able to characterize the rotation response of the detector.
-We also installed a telephoto camera and QPD to monitor beam position and controlled beam position to optimize mirror response.
-In this paper, we discussed the statistical error with the result of the relative power noise measurement.
-We also discussed systematic errors about the power calibration model of photon calibrator and simulation of elastic deformation effect with the finite element analysis.
+The Kamioka Gravitational wave detector (KAGRA) cryogenic gravitational-wave observatory has commenced joint observations with the worldwide gravitational wave detector network.
+Precise calibration of the detector response is essential for accurately estimating the parameters of gravitational wave sources.
+The photon calibrator is a crucial calibration tool used in Laser Interferometer Gravitational-wave Observatory(LIGO), Virgo, and KAGRA, and it was utilized in the joint observation 3 with GEO600 in Germany in April 2020.
+In this paper, KAGRA implemented three key enhancements: a high-power laser, a power stabilization system, and remote beam position control.
+KAGRA employs a 20~W laser divided into two beams that are injected onto the mirror surface.
+By utilizing a high-power laser, the response of the detector at kHz frequencies can be calibrated.
+To independently control the power of each laser beam, an optical follower servo was installed for power stabilization.
+The optical path of the photon calibrator's beam positions was controlled using pico-motors, allowing for the characterization of the detector's rotation response.
+Additionally, a telephoto camera and quadrant photodetectors were installed to monitor beam positions, and beam position control was implemented to optimize the mirror response.
+In this paper, we discuss the statistical errors associated with the measurement of relative power noise.
+We also address systematic errors related to the power calibration model of the photon calibrator and the simulation of elastic deformation effects using finite element analysis.
 Ultimately, we have successfully reduced the total systematic error from the photon calibrator to 2.0~\%.